 Exercising with Activity Director, Sally Bourke

 Why Consider Supportive Social Day Services?

 For family and friends struggling with the task of taking care of an individual on their own, the Supportive Social Day Program provides a cost-effective, flexible, and convenient alternative to institutionalization.
 It also:

-• Provide supervision or slight assistance with activities of daily living such as walking, eating, toileting, and grooming
+- Provides supervision or slight assistance with activities of daily living such as walking, eating, toileting, and grooming.

-• Ensure the safety and well-being of a loved one when the family or caregiver cannot be there
+- Ensures the safety and well-being of a loved one when the family or caregiver cannot be there.

 The Fairhaven Senior Center Helps families coordinate health and therapeutic community services.

-Our Social Day Program is an alterative within the elder care network.
+Our Social Day Program is one alternative within the elder care network.

 For inquiries contact Sue at the Fairhaven Senior Center at 229 Huttleston Avenue, call (508) 993-9455.